azthec/Go-Compiler/README.md

 # Go!
-This is a full lexer-parser-compiler implemented in C, generates AST, TAC and MIPS output.
+This is a full lexer-parser-compiler implemented in C for the core Go language syntax.

+Generates AST, TAC and MIPS output.

 ## usage
 rename corresponding namefile to desired output